Find Affordable College Courses

 Request Information

-A rank of #3 on this year’s list means Marquette University is a great place for allied health professions students.
-Located in the city of Milwaukee, Marquette is a private not-for-profit school with a large student population.
+The excellent programs at Marquette University helped the school earn the #3 place on this year’s ranking of the best allied health professions schools in Wisconsin.
+Located in the large city of Milwaukee, Marquette is a private not-for-profit college with a fairly large student population.

 Read full report on Allied Health Professions at Marquette University